sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Interpreting the result of a flip

-When a player performs a move, the player executes a flip, and the GM interprets the narrative result, based on the text of the move card.
+When a player's character performs a move, the player executes a flip, and the GM interprets the narrative result, based on the text of the move card.

 ![flip results](images/flip_results.png){ width=2.5inch }

-Usually ✔✔ means an unfettered success, and single ✔ means success, but with complication.
+Usually ✔✔✔ means an unfettered success, and ✔✔ means success, but with complication.

-When the result is a single ✗, it sometimes means the same as a single ✔, but often it is slightly worse.
+When the result is a single ✔, it sometimes means the same as a ✔✔, but often it is slightly worse.

-Any time a flip results in a single ✗ the GM should add a point to the *Bad Bank*.  -- even when the move card says it has the same narrative effect as a single ✔.
+Any time a flip results in a single ✔ the GM should add a point to the *Bad Bank*  -- even when the move card says it has the same narrative effect as a ✔✔.

-When the result is ✗✗, it is the GM's turn to make a move.
+When the result is ✗, it is the GM's turn to make a move.
 The GM narrates the consequences of the move the player just attempted and has license to take the narrative where they like.

 See the GM Guide for explanations of the *Bad Bank* and for a list of moves the GM is allowed to make.

-### Exceptions on ✗ and ✗✗ flips
+### Exceptions on ✔ and ✗ flips

-Sometimes a card does not say how a ✗ should be interpreted.
-In that case, the GM gets to make a move, just like ✗✗.
+Sometimes a card does not say how a ✔ should be interpreted.
+In that case, the GM gets to make a move, just like ✗.

-Rarely, a card will have instructions for how to interpret a ✗✗ result.
+Rarely, a card will have instructions for how to interpret a ✗ result.
 These instructions should be executed, but might only be *part* of the GM's move -- the GM gets to decide if they have more to add.

-When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗✗.
+When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗.
 Instead, the GM should just add 2 points to the *Bad Bank*.

 ## Flips only happen when the situation is uncertain or risky